 Stay away for 14 days if you’re experiencing symptoms or have had direct contact with anyone who is symptomatic.

-Do not congregate in either of the sheds or in the greenhouse.
+Avoid congregating in either of the sheds or in the greenhouse.

 Please wear your own gloves if using shared tools, and sanitize your hands before and after every use.